Selly Oak: Television

 The BBC Drama Village is situated in Selly Oak, together with the Mill Health Centre where the BBC's daytime soap Doctors is filmed.

+Skate Park

+Bournebrook skate park located near Aldi in Selly Oak was the first community built skate park to be given formal skatepark status.

 Places of Worship

 George Richards Elkington put up most of the money to build St Mary's Church on Bristol Road in 1861, built by the Birmingham architect Edward Holmes.
 There are several Elkington Burials in the Churchyard, including George Richards Elkington and his wife Mary Austen Elkington., and Brass Plates to Commemorate them within the name of the church.
 These rather amusingly show the couple with Victorian hairstyles and a mixture of Victorian and medieval clothing.

 The Five Mile Act in 1665 meant Birmingham, although a large centre of population was not a borough, and was therefore exempt from the effects of the Act and attracted an influx of ex-preachers religious freedom made the town attractive.
 The Declaration of Indulgence of 1672 resulted in the licensing of meetings of which few seem to have been registered.
 The following is an update from the VCH City of Birmingham.

 A Psychic Centre on the Bristol Road, Selly Oak was registered for public worship in 1946.

 Christ Church, Selly Park, was formed from St Stephen’s parish.

 There are two large Pentecostal congregations in Selly Oak.
 Selly Oak Elim Church (now called Encounter Church is situated in Exeter Road.
 Meanwhile, Christian Life Centre is located on Langleys Road in a purpose-built church opened in 1999 (the congregation had previously worshipped at Dame Elizabeth Cadbury School in Bournville).
 CLC hosts three meetings on Sundays and has a regular attendance of three hundred or more worshippers at its two morning services.
 CLC is also heavily engaged in social outreach work through its ACTS and ARK projects to assist vulnerable and marginalised people in the local area.

 Raddlebarn Lane Mission Hall was opened in 1922.
 It was preceded by a corrugated iron building, seating around 150, built on the same site by Edward Cadbury in 1903.
 It was originally known as the Friends' Hall, Selly Hill which was destroyed by fire in 1916.
 During the intervening period the congregation met at Raddlebarn Lane Council School.
 The hall was closed in 1950 and subsequently used by Birmingham Corporation for educational purposes.